D-Yusuf/alentkhabat-scoreboard/README.md

 -   **On Mobile**: Use the "Add to Home Screen" option in your browser's share menu.
 -   **On Desktop**: Look for an install icon in the browser's address bar.

-The app includes a help icon in the Settings page with platform-specific instructions.
+The app includes a help icon in the Settings page with platform-specific instructions.# entikhabat-scoreboard